zix99/sshsysmon/readme.md

     config:
       host: myhostname.com
       username: myuser
     channels: # Notification targets
       - type: email
         config:
           toAddr: myemail@gmail.com
           subject: "Something went wrong on {server}"
-  alerts: # All alerts and inspectors
+    monitors: # All alerts and inspectors
       - type: memory
         alarms:
           "Low Swap": "swap_free.mb < 50"
           "Low Memory": "mem_free.mb < 5"
       - type: disk
         alarms:
           "Low Disk Space": "disk_free.gb < 5"
-  summary: # Optional, if not provided, alerts will be used to auto-configure summary
+        summary: false # Optional, use if you don't want a monitor to show up in the summary
-    - type: memory
-    - type: diskspace
 ```

 You can often use YAML's inheritance to simplify your config for more than 1 server.

 All servers are iterated through, and queried for given inspector types.
-The resulting metrics are compared to
+The resulting `metrics` are compared to
-the alerts, and if any of them are unmet, a notification it sent to all configured channels.
+the `alarms`, and if any of them are unmet, a notification it sent to all configured `channels`.

 Configuration is built on three concepts: Drivers, Inspectors, and Channels.